 When I moved to Myanmar, I had two dreams: that I would be able to drive a motorbike around and that there would be a fabulous yoga studio for me to practice at.
 Only one of those wishes came true: I bought a motorbike on my first Saturday in the country.

-So to make up for the unanswered other dream, I started doing videos online, but the electrical power supply and the internet were both unreliable.
+So to make up for the other unanswered dream, I started doing videos online.
+However the electrical power supply and the internet were both unreliable.
 I started doing 20 minute “Yoga Download” podcasts.
-I liked it, but the podcasts definitely very complete sessions—straight through from warm up to cool down.
+I liked it, but the podcasts were definitely very complete sessions—straight through from warm up to cool down.
 So I never felt that itch to do just one more pose, though my muscles and joints longed for more.

 One day, I didn’t have any new podcasts so I simply rolled out my mat.
-That’s always the first step.
+That’s always the first step: roll out the mat.
 At first, I just sort of stood on it awkwardly in mountain pose, thinking soooo wait what do I do again?

 Then I remembered sun salutations.
 I struggled at first with small things, like wait, when do I raise up to the flat back again?
 Before or after the downward dog?
 Or both?